ckaotik/Broker_Garbage/readme.txt

 	/garb format <formatstring>
 See information on this one above, in part 7.

-	/garb stats -or- /garb total -or- /garbage trash Prints very simplified statistics to the chat frame.
-Further statistics/details can be found in the options menu.

 	/garb option -or- /garb options -or- /garb menu -or- /garb config All of these just open up the config window ;)